shakaran/hireme-requests/README.md

 # hireme-requests
 Do you like my work?
-I am a Senior Backend Freelancer, you can hire me, open a issue for contact me!
+I am a Senior Backend Freelancer & Syadmin, you can hire me, open a issue for contact me!

 Additionally you could be interested in check or hire me through my [Upwork profile](https://www.upwork.com/fl/angelguzmanmaeso#/)

-So far until I am writing this lines, around 140 jobs performed in last 2 years (only via Upwork).
-You can check the public feedback and portofolio.
+So far until I am writing this lines, around 150 jobs performed in last 2 years (only via Upwork).
+You can check the public feedback and portfolio.

 I also have available an[ Agency called "Quijost" in Upwork](https://www.upwork.com/agencies/~01e2bf90f3bee0bd9f) working with more freelancers (for big projects where you need more work force)